Karoline Rose Sun: Music

 Sun began her career between Germany and France as a growler, singer, and guitarist in the Brutal Death Metal band Psychobolia.

 In 2010, she released her first solo EP More Immoral under the pseudonym Caroline Rose.

 In 2013, she participated in the TV show The Voice on TF1 (as part of Florent Pagny’s team), reaching the final stage.

 In 2014, she was shortlisted to represent Germany at the Eurovision Song Contest.
-At the preselection, broadcast on NDR, she sang the song Amber Sky, ultimately coming in second.
+At the preselection—broadcast on NDR—she sang the song Amber Sky, ultimately coming in second.

 The same year, she collaborated with singer Babx on her EP EP#1 which she performed under the name Karoline Rose, and which was released on the label Bison Bison.
 The video clip for the single "Testosteron" was shot in the Black Forest, near her native village.

 In 2016 and 2017, she opened for Nina Hagen, Jeanne Added, Poni Hoax, and Vick Moan.

 Brutal Pop, her first EP under her current name SUN, was produced by Dan Lévy, producer of The Dø.
 The first SUN show took place at Rock en Seine Paris festival in August 2017.

 In May 2019, SUN played at the Great Escape Festival in Brighton, and at the Trans Musicales in Rennes in December.

 She has collaborated with the contemporary orchestra Geneva Camerata for a series of Metallica covers arranged by pianist and conductor David Greilsammer.

 On May 26, 2021, SUN released the single "Golden".
 The track was co-produced and mixed by three-time Grammy Award winner Andrew Scheps, known for his work with Adele, Metallica, Beyoncé, Red Hot Chili Pepper, and U2.

 Cinema

 In Tony Gatlif’s 2021 film Tom Medina, she played the role of Stella, blacksmith, singer, and guitarist.
 The film was part of the Official Selection at the 2021 Cannes Film Festival.
 In a concert performed before the first screening on a beach in Cannes, she sang with Nicolas Reyes, founder of the Gipsy Kings, bassist Bernard Paganotti, as well as gypsy musicians and the flamenco dancer Karine Gonzalez.
 The film was released on August 4, 2021 (Les Films du losange).

-In March 2021, she played in three films by Bertrand Mandico based on Conan the Barbarian.
-These films were shot in Super 16mm at the Théâtre des Amandiers.
+In 2023, Sun was cast as Ultra Lux in Bertrand Mandico's She Is Conann, based on Conan the Barbarian, and as Audrey in Vincent Must Die.

-In 2023, Sun was cast as Ultra Lux in She Is Conann, and as Audrey in Vincent Must Die.
+In 2024, she appeared in Mandico's film Dragon Dilatation.